Harvest squash casserole marries the flavors and textures of fall into a beautiful, delicious side dish.

 I picked up a bottle of Chardonnay, and hanging from the neck of the bottle was an entry form for the “Robert Mondavi Great Italian Recipe Contest”.
 The first place prize was a trip to Italy, so on a lark I decided to enter the contest.
 I’d have to work quickly, the deadline for the contest was less than 10 days away.

-It was the fall and I was thinking my harvest-y thoughts, so I named it, “Harvest Squash” and popped the recipe in the mail.
+It was the fall and I was having harvest-y thoughts, so I named it, “Harvest Squash” and popped the recipe in the mail.

 I ended up making it for Thanksgiving that year, and then pretty much forgot about the contest.
 In March of the next year, a letter came from Mondavi, telling me that I was one of five contestants who placed second in the contest.
 I would be receiving a check for $1,000.
 To a young married couple living in a 700 square foot apartment, this was a windfall!